wp-plugins/media-library-assistant/readme.txt

 == Installation ==

-1. Upload `media-library-assistant` and its subfolders to your `/wp-content/plugins/` directory
+1. Upload `media-library-assistant` and its subfolders to your `/wp-content/plugins/` directory, **OR** Visit the Plugins/Add New page and search for "Media Library Assistant"; click "Install Now" to upload it
 1. Activate the plugin through the "Plugins" menu in WordPress

-1. Visit the Settings page to customize category and tag support
+1. Visit the Settings/Media Library Assistant page to customize taxonomy (e.g., category and tag) support
-1. Visit the Settings page Custom Fields and IPTC/EXIF tabs to map metadata to attachment fields
+1. Visit the Settings/Media Library Assistant Custom Fields and IPTC/EXIF tabs to map metadata to attachment fields
 1. Visit the "Assistant" submenu in the Media admin section
 1. Click the Screen Options link to customize the display
 1. Use the enhanced Edit, Quick Edit and Bulk Edit pages to assign categories and tags
 1. Use the `[mla_gallery]` shortcode to add galleries of images, documents and more to your posts and pages
+1. Use the `[mla_tagcloud]` shortcode to add clickable lists of taxonomy terms to your posts and pages

 == Frequently Asked Questions ==